guacaplushy/calc/README.md

 # calc
 A simple calculator in C.
-This is my firat C program!
+This is my first C program!